-• Logical selectors can be turned on by selector = ON, or merely mentioning the selector
+- Logical selectors can be turned on by selector = ON, or merely mentioning the selector - Logical selectors can be turned off by selector = OFF. - Numeric selectors are set by selector = number. - Some selectors can be STAGED 208.

-- Logical selectors can be turned off by selector = OFF. - Numeric selectors are set by selector = number.
+ASPECT type: Numeric default: 2.0

-ASPECT type: Numeric default: 2.0 Maximum cell aspect ratio for mesh generation in 2D problems and 3D surface meshes.
+Maximum cell aspect ratio for mesh generation in 2D problems and 3D surface meshes.
 Cells may be stretched to this limit of edge-size ratio.